TEALSK12/apcsa-public/curriculum/Unit4/Lesson-4XX.md

    * A acrostic builder pyramidword builder http://www.crauswords.com/pyramidword.html

   **Classic Ciphers with a Twist**  (eg, Morce Code, Ceasar Cipher,etc.) https://en.wikipedia.org/wiki/Classical_cipher
-   * Create your own encryption program, but include some Logic or decision (Ask user for clues/hints for key generation?)
+   * Create your own encryption program, but include some decision making (eg. Ask user for clues/hints for key generation?)
-   * Create the corresponding decryption program
+   * Create the corresponding decryption program, but include some decision making
    * Work in pairs!
 Test with one another.

   **ChatterBox**
-   * One of the four Activiies in the orginal MagPie Lab
+   * One of the four Activiies in the orginal MagPie Lab (estimated 1-2 hour time)
    * A specialized ChatBox (other names Siri/Alexa) for a specific end-user in mind:
             - TV show related
             - music DJ